2025 in UK and Ireland greyhound racing: Summary

 Mark Wallis won his fifth Trainers Championship, held at Perry Barr on 29 March.
 Wallis had an exceptional start to the year after changing his track attachment status to private, he won both the Cesarewitch and Blue Riband in January, the former with Garfiney Blaze again.
 This was followed by the TV Trophy and Golden Sprint in March.
 New Destiny won the Grand Prix and Proper Heiress won the Juvenile in April, defeating the wonder dog Bockos Diamond in the process.
 Mongys Wild who had won the TV Trophy went on to win both the Regency and St Leger.
+Proper Heiress would win his fifth title in November after winning the Eclipse in a track record time and finished the year with a sixth after securing victory in the Olympic.

 Droopys Plunge won the 2025 English Greyhound Derby for Patrick Janssens.
 The black dog was a surprise 10/1 shot and foiled Irish Derby champion Bockos Diamond from winning a dual Derby and De Lahdedah from retaining his Derby title.

 The completion of the build at Dunstall Park was on schedule and opened on 19 September.

 Graham Holland claimed a record fifth Irish Greyhound Derby after Cheap Sandwiches won the 2025 Irish Derby.

+On 1 November 2025 an organisation called Orchestrate took over the lease at Towcester from Kevin Boothby (Henlow Racing) but the move started badly with the English Puppy Derby not held due to unavailability of trials.
+Boothby also relinquished the lease at Suffolk Downs to the Arena Racing Company, who reverted the name back to Mildenhall Stadium.
+The lease was agreed with stadium landlords Spedeworth International Ltd and the management of the lease would be overseen by Simon Franklin, Director of Yarmouth Stadium.